microsoft/ParrotServe/docs/sys_design/engine_layer/builtin_engine.md

 # Builtin Engine

-The Builtin Engine offers several efficient implementations of popular LLMs (such as OPT and LLaMA) using PyTorch, CUDA, and Triton, including a special [customized kernel](shared_attention_kernel.md) for our scenarios.
+The Builtin Engine offers several efficient implementations of popular LLMs (such as OPT and LLaMA) using PyTorch, CUDA, and Triton, including a special [customized kernel](shared_attention_kernel.md) tailored for our specific use cases.

 ## Server

-Each Builtin Engine has a HTTP server to serve the [internal APIs](engine_apis.md) between Engine Layer and Serve Layer.
-The engine serve has a `engine_loop` which runs forever.
-In each iteration, the engine will execute a batching inference of the LLM.
+Each Builtin Engine operates an HTTP server to handle the [internal APIs](engine_apis.md) between the Engine Layer and the Serve Layer.
+The engine server runs a perpetual `engine_loop`, where each iteration performs batch inference using the LLM.

 ## Runner

-The Runner inside the engine provides a minimal interface to run the LLM: `run_iter(jobs: List[PrimitiveJob])`.
-The runner itself does not maintain any immediate states.
-Instead, it just runs a batch of jobs (primitive requests) and the updates will be recorded in the `PrimitiveJob` objects.
+The Runner inside the engine provides a minimal interface to run the LLM via the method `run_iter(jobs: List[PrimitiveJob])`.
+The runner itself does not maintain any internal state; instead, it processes batches of jobs (primitive requests), and updates are recorded within the `PrimitiveJob` objects.

 ## Memory